Data Subject Access Requests – what is it, and how to prepare for one?

 It is essential for schools to be prepared for DSARs and to have processes in place to respond to them in a timely and accurate manner.
 This includes having a clear understanding of what personal data is being collected and processed and having a system in place for securely providing this information to individuals upon request.

-To respond to DSARs, school may need to implement measures such as training staff, mapping data to identify what personal data is being processed and where it is being stored and implementing access controls to ensure that only authorised individuals have access to personal data.
+To respond to DSARs, schools may need to implement measures such as training staff, mapping data to identify what personal data is being processed and where it is being stored, and implementing access controls to ensure that only authorised individuals have access to personal data.

 Schools should also be prepared to handle requests for rectification, erasure, and data portability, which are other rights granted to individuals under the GDPR.
 It is important to note that DSARs are not the only way individuals can exercise their rights under the GDPR, and school should be prepared to respond to other types of requests.